 Stolen financial data, like credit card numbers, accounts for nearly half of all identity theft.

 Make it more difficult for attackers to access customer data transmitted to your site by encrypting with TLS certificates on all of your websites.

 Establish a regular schedule to review your certificates to ensure that none are missing or expired.
 If your website does not have a valid certification, visitors will be informed that their session is not secure by a broken lock icon displayed in their browser.

 Your attack surface may be expanding without your realization.
 When developers add new websites and services, and acquisitions bring in new assets into the fold, your attack surface grows.
 If assets get lost in the shuffle and are left insecure, your business becomes susceptible to a potential attack.

-TrustedSite Security’s Discovery service helps you get a full view of all your exposed assets regardless of platform, network or operating system, and creates a map of your cloud attack surface.
+TrustedSite Security’s attack surface management solution helps you get a full view of all your exposed assets regardless of platform, network or operating system, and creates a map of your cloud attack surface.
 We then monitor for potentially vulnerable services, open ports and server configuration inconsistencies and help you determine which issues are most important to remediate when they are discovered.

 7. Show that your website is secure

 About 47% of people have greater trust in companies that commit to privacy compliance.
 But your customers won’t know about your security practices if you don’t tell them about it.